cfss-fa19/hw01/README.md

 ## Reflection on the process
 * The procedure of forking the reposoitory and cloning it to my own computer was easy to handle, but I spent some time figuring out how to make a push request and upload my changes into my Github.
-* When you are coding, you should be very careful about spacing between the codes and words.
+* When you are coding, you should be very careful about line spacing between the codes and words.
 * The challenge I encountered is how to insert the picture.
 I referred to the website https://rpubs.com/RatherBit/90926 which clarifies the code for inserting pictures.